SevanBrodjian/FlySim/README.md

 ## License

-This project is created by [Your Name] and is released under the [license of your choice].
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details